-- 1st.
-The prophecy that Muslims were to conquer the two "superpowers" of their time: the Persian and the Byzantine empires.
-The prophecy were made when the Muslims were so few and too weak that to prophesy their mere physical survival would have sounded too hopeful! - 2nd.
-A prophecy that Suragah (a man who was about to kill Prophet Muhammad during the later's journey to Madinah (Medina) after the pagans plotted to kill him) would become a Muslim participate in that Muslim army conquering the Persian Empire and would actually have access to the Emperor's crown and place it over his head!
-Not only did this prophecy appear to be virtual impossibility when it was made, but its fulfillment was so perfect and complete as if the Prophet has been looking eye-to-eye at the scene which took place years after his death.
-The fact that Suraqah did become a Muslim, lived long enough to participate in the conquest of Persia, that the Muslims came out victorious, that Suragah had access to the Emperor's crown and actually wore it, can be hardly regarded as a confidence or a self-fulfilling prophecy.

-Surely the chances are nil that numerous such prophecies, all in the minutest detail described by Prophet Muhammad, happened by accident!
-Nor can such 100 percent accuracy every time and at all times emanate from any other than a true and genuine prophet using the criterion stipulated in Deuteronomy 18: 21-22.
+- a) The prophecy that Muslims were to conquer the two "super-powers" of their time; the Persian and Byzantine empires.
+This prophecy was made when Muslims were so few and weak that to prophecise their mere physical survival would have sounded too hopeful! - b) A prophecy that Suraqah (a man who was about to kill Prophet Muhammad during the later's journey to al-Madinah (Medina) after the pagans plotted to kill him) would become a Muslim, participate in the Muslim army conquering the Persian Empire and would actually have access to the Emperor's crown and place it over his head!
+Not only did this prophecy appear to be a virtual impossibility when it was made, but its fulfillment was so perfect and complete as if the Prophet was looking eye-to-eye at the scene which took place many years after his death.
+The fact that Suraqah did become a Muslim, lived long enough to participate in the conquest of Persia, that the Muslims came out victorious, that Suraqah had access to the Emperor's crown and actually wore it, can hardly be regarded as a coincidence or a self-fulfilling prophecy.
+Surely the chances are nil that such numerous prophecies, all in the minutest detail described by Prophet Muhammad, happened by chance!
+Nor can such 100% accuracy every time and at all times emanate from any other than a true and genuine prophet using the criterion stipulated in Deuteronomy (18:21-22).

-III: Other Characteristic of "That Prophet"
+Other characteristics of "The Prophet"